YellowPrawn/Badminton-Match-Analysis/README.md

 3. Transforming the image such that the badminton court is in a standardized, flat plane
 4. Detecting the location of the shuttlecock (with respect to the classifications listed in the above)

+## Usage
+Using conda, activate the conda environment with `conda env create --file environment.yml`
+To deactivate the environment and return to your base environment, use `conda deactivate`